mariellefoster/plots_and_projects/README.md

 ## Stress Broadcaster
 - Everyone has to carry a device which beeps if you are distressed or anxious
+- you can choose what key you beep in, or what chord progression your anxiety follows

 ##  Edna Mode
 - Everything in Edna Mode voice